billionsjoel/hello-rails-backend/README.md

 ## Acknowledgments

-- Hat tip to Microverse
+- Special thanks to [Gregoire Vella on Behance](https://www.behance.net/gregoirevella) for the Original design idea

 ## 📝 License